-The Accounting Criteria establish that the accounting of financial group holding companies must conform to the basic structure of the Financial Reporting Standards (FRS) defined by the Mexican Board of Financial Reporting Standards, A. C. (CINIF, per Spanish acronym) in FRS A- 1 "Structure of financial reporting", considering in the first instance the FRS contained in FRS Series A "Conceptual framework", as well as the provisions of accounting criterion A-4 "Supplementary application to the Accounting Criteria".
-Likewise, they establish that the institutions must observe the accounting guidelines of the FRS except when necessary, in the opinion of the Commission, apply a regulation or specific accounting criteria on the recognition, valuation, presentation and disclosure applicable to specific items of the financial statements and those applicable to preparation.
+The Accounting Criteria establish that the accounting of financial group holding companies must conform to the basic structure of the Financial Reporting Standards (FRS) defined by the Mexican Board of Financial Reporting Standards, A. C. (CINIF, per Spanish acronym) in FRS A- 1 "Conceptual framework FRS", as well as the provisions of accounting criterion A-4 "Supplementary application to the Accounting Criteria".
+Likewise, they establish that the institutions must observe the accounting guidelines of the FRS except when necessary, in the opinion of the Commission, apply a regulation or specific accounting criteria on the recognition, valuation, presentation and disclosure applicable to specific items in the consolidated financial statements and those applicable to preparation.

-The Accounting Criteria establish that in the absence of specific Accounting Criteria of the Commission for holding companies of financial groups and secondly for banking institutions, or in a broader context, of the FRS, the supplementary bases provided for by FRS A-8 "Supplementary" will be applied, and only in the event that the International Financial Reporting Standards (IFRS) referred to in FRS A-8 fails to provide a solution to the accounting recognition, opting for a supplementary standard that belongs to any other regulatory system will be possible, provided that all the requirements indicated in the aforementioned FRS are met, and the supplementation must be applied in the following order: generally accepted accounting principles in the United States of America (US GAAP) and any accounting standard that is part of a formal and recognized set of standards, as long as the requirements of criterion A-4 "Supplementary Application to Accounting Criteria" of the Commission are met.
+The Accounting Criteria establish that in the absence of specific Accounting Criteria of the Commission for holding companies of financial groups, or in a broader context, of the FRS, the supplementary basis provided in chapter 90 "Supplementary" of FRS A-1 "Conceptual Framework of FRS", and only in the event that the International Financial Reporting Standards (IFRS) referred to chapter 90 "Supplementary" of NIF A-1 "Conceptual framework of FRS" fails to provide a solution to the accounting recognition, opting for a supplementary standard that belongs to any other regulatory system will be possible, provided that all the requirements indicated in the mentioned above FRS and the same accounting criteria, and the Supplementation must be applied in the following order: generally accepted accounting principles in the United States of America (US GAAP) and any accounting standard that is part of a formal and recognized set of standards, as long as the requirements of criterion A-4 "Supplementary Application to Accounting Criteria" of the Commission are met.